rsperre/rsperre.github.io/_posts/2020-04-17-azure-ad-app-authentication.md

 ---

+### Use the certificate in an Azure Function
+It was a good thing I ended up outputting the cerficiate to disk.
+Check my post on [Azure App Authentication in an Azure Function](/2020/04/17/azure-ad-app-authentication.html) on how to use the same certificate in a function!

+---
 ### Final thoughts

 This makes the process of setting up an Azure AD App for authentication a whole lot easier.
 You don't have to generate a certificate or remember which permissions to grant the app.